With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreBrewer/porch Childrens Center University Of Alabama is a mental health clinic in Tuscaloosa County, AL, located at 2501 Woodland Road, 35404.
-Brewer/porch Childrens Center University Of Alabama provides partial hospitalization/day treatment and residential treatment.
-Brewer/porch Childrens Center University Of Alabama offers behavior modification, individual psychotherapy and group therapy to children / adolescents.
+Learn MoreBrewer/porch Childrens Center University Of Alabama is a mental health clinic in Tuscaloosa County, Alabama, located at 2501 Woodland Road, 35404 zip code.
+Brewer/porch Childrens Center University Of Alabama offers partial hospitalization/day treatment and residential treatment.
+Brewer/porch Childrens Center University Of Alabama provides behavior modification, cognitive behavioral therapy and trauma therapy to children / adolescents.
 Brewer/porch Childrens Center University Of Alabama also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Brewer/porch Childrens Center University Of Alabama include psychosocial rehabilitation services, family psychoeducation and education services.
+Some other services provided by Brewer/porch Childrens Center University Of Alabama include psychosocial rehabilitation services, education services and family psychoeducation.

-Learn MoreNorthport Medical Center North Harbor Psych Pavillion is a mental health treatment clinic in Tuscaloosa County, Alabama, located at 2700 Hospital Drive, 35476 zip code.
+Learn MoreNorthport Medical Center North Harbor Psych Pavillion is a mental health facility in Tuscaloosa County, AL, located at 2700 Hospital Drive, 35476.
 Northport Medical Center North Harbor Psych Pavillion provides hospital inpatient treatment.
-Northport Medical Center North Harbor Psych Pavillion provides group therapy, activity therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
-Additional services provided by Northport Medical Center North Harbor Psych Pavillion consist of integrated primary care services and diet and exercise counseling.
+Northport Medical Center North Harbor Psych Pavillion provides individual psychotherapy, cognitive behavioral therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Some other services available at Northport Medical Center North Harbor Psych Pavillion include diet and exercise counseling and integrated primary care services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.